tpl2go/toneapi/README.md

 ## Class Design
 When using a class to wrap the management of a resource like memory buffers, it is strongly recommended to specify the following 5 classes --- 1) Copy Constructor 2) Move Constructor, 3) Copy Assignment Operator 4) Move Assignment Operator, 5) Destructor.
 This is commonly known as the Rule of Five.
 The move / copy assignment operator is implemented using the copy and swap idiom.

-The code looks so repetitive and verbose.
-Why dont you write some macros to reduce code duplication?
-* Well, I want this library to be a thin and simple wrapper.
-Learning Intel IPP is hard enough for a developer and the developer shouldnt need to understand more metaprogramming logic to use this convenience library.
+The code is verbose and repetitive.
+While MACROS or tag-dispatch could be used to reduce code duplication, it was avoided because this library is intended to be simple.
+Learning an IPP's API is hard enough.
+A wrapper that adds convenience around an unweldy library shouldnt add too much more complexity around the library.

 ## On memory alignment
 Mallocs by modern C++ on 64-bit machines often returns a 16-byte aligned pointer.
 However, some SMID instructions (like AVX-256, AVX-512) require stricter memory alignment for optimal performance.